skinnyjames/occupied/README.md

 ## warnings

-this project is currently in development installing the plugin without changing it will add a demo menu item to your wordpress admin and change the wordpress heartbeat frequency to 5 seconds.
+this project is currently in development. installing the plugin without changing it will add a demo menu item to your wordpress admin -
+and change the wordpress heartbeat frequency to 5 seconds.